When studying abroad, travel tips are always useful! Consider the following as you prepare for your CAFNR study abroad experience.

 - In general, US debit cards are the preferred method of accessing funds while overseas (as long as they have a MasterCard/Visa designation).
 These cards will offer the best exchange rates for currency.
 However, be sure to contact your debit card company to inquire as to the fees associated with using your card abroad.
 Often, it is better to withdraw larger sums of cash (g., enough funds for the week each Monday) in lieu of multiple smaller withdrawals to help to minimize the accrual transaction fees.
 In most countries, day-to-day spending tends to be much more cash-based than in the US.

 - It is advised to obtain local currency prior to departing from the US.
 Though the exchange rate and commission fees are on the high side, it is a good idea to have enough of the local currency in hand upon arrival to cover any expenses you may have in the first 24 hours or until you can locate an ATM.
-Foreign currency can usually be ordered from your bank, but may take a couple weeks to arrive.
+Foreign currency can usually be ordered from your bank, but may take a couple of weeks to arrive.

 Communicating Back Home